boredengineering/data-parallelism-study/README.md

 - Must configure Docker Compose and the Entrypoint.sh scripts.
 - Develop a simple Terraform and Ansible automation to facilitate Cloud deployment.
 - GPU cluster configuration is missing.
+- Design proper testing to validate code that works as automated grading to replace the assessment_runner.